Quickly exit this site by pressing the Escape key Leave this site

 For information on Donna Jones, the Police and Crime Commissioner for Hampshire and the Isle of Wight, please visit her website.

-Accountable to the chief constable, DCC Snuggs is responsible for force performance, ethical standards and oversees professional standards, force risk, inspection, learning and force development.
-He is responsible for holding assistant chief constables (ACCs) and assistant chief officers (ACOs) to account for the operational delivery across the force, as well as planning, resourcing and delivering transformational change within the force’s allocated budget.
-Mr Snuggs is also the chair of the Forensic Information Databases Strategy Board on behalf of the National Police Chiefs’ Council.
+He is responsible for holding assistant chief constables and assistant chief officers to account for operational delivery across the force, as well as planning, resourcing and delivering transformational change within the force’s allocated budget.

 Assistant Chief Constable (Crime and Criminal Justice)

-Strategic lead across all investigations teams, custody, intelligence and the wider criminal justice system.
-Responsible for building and maintaining relationships with regional and national partners, including Probation, Prisons, the Crown Prosecution Service, Courts and Youth Offending.
+Strategic lead across all investigations teams, custody, intelligence, public protection and safeguarding, as well as the wider criminal justice system.
+Responsible for building and maintaining relationships with regional and national partners, including the Crown Prosecution Service, HM Prison Service, National Probation Service and the judiciary.

 Chief Finance Officer, Chief Officer for Transport (Fleet) and Procurement